 - Add mustard seeds.

-- When the seeds start spluttering, add hing, chopped garlic, chopped ginger, chopped green chillies and saute for few seconds.
+- When the seeds start spluttering, add hing, chopped garlic, chopped ginger, curry leaves, chopped green chillies and saute for few seconds.

 - Add chopped onion.

 - Saute for few minutes till the onions turn translucent.

 - Check the consistency and add water if needed.
 Tomato saar has thin, soupy consistency.

 - Close the lid and cook covered for 3 to 4 minutes on low flame.